be-ahmadsam/Weather-App/README.md

 Just double-click index.html, or open it with a Live Server in VS Code.

-3️⃣ Add Your API Key (if required)
+3️⃣ Add Your API Key
 This project uses WeatherAPI.
-You may need to add your own API key in script.js:
+You may need to add your own API key in script.js.
+Goto WeatherAPI.com andg et your Api Key.

 javascript
 const API_KEY = "YOUR_WEATHER_API_KEY_HERE";